gunraidan/pokedex/README.md

 ## Instructions:
 <img src="https://github.com/nkocodes/media/blob/main/unofficialpokedex/pokedexinfo.png" height="620">
 <br>
-1. Clicking the "Start Button" retrieves the data of the desired Pokémon and updates the entire screen.
+1. Clicking the "Start Button" retrieves the data of the desired Pokémon entered in the input screen and updates the entire screen.
 <br><br>
 2. The "Abilities Button" retrieves the ability name and explanation of the Pokémon and displays it on the bottom white screen.
 You can scroll back and forth through each abilitiy with the "Back" and "Next" buttons located to at the ends of the screen.
 <br>